nosirromd/WindowsPrincipal/README.md

-# Utilities
+# Working with Windows Identities

-Small mods made to the ProfessionalCSharp7-main\Networking\NetworkingSamples\SocketServer
+Small mods made to the ProfessionalCSharp7-main\Security\WindowsPrincipal

 ## Description